2020 finally ending, but New Year’s revelries muted by virus

 Tokyo Gov. Yuriko Koike asked people to skip countdown ceremonies and expressed concern about crowds of shoppers.

-“The coronavirus knows no yearend or New Year’s holidays,” she told reporters.
+“The coronavirus knows no yearend or New Year’s holidays,” she said.

 Many people skipped what’s customarily a chance to return to ancestral homes for the holidays, hoping to lessen health risks for extended families.